tobilg/marathon-event-proxy/README.md

 If you want to access the Marathon event proxy application by using Mesos DNS, you should be able to access it with your client at `marathon-event-proxy.marathon.mesos:8888/events` (if your Marathon app name is `marathon-event-proxy`, the port is `8888` and you didn't change/set the `ENDPOINT` environment variable).
 Otherwise, the respective configurations have to be taken into account.

+You can now specify the list of event types (separated by commas) you want to receive for the connection application, by using the following if you're interested in `deployment_info` and `group_change_success` events:

+    marathon-event-proxy.marathon.mesos:8888/events?event_types=deployment_info,group_change_success

+Have a look at the [Event Bus](https://mesosphere.github.io/marathon/docs/event-bus.html) docs to see the different event types possible.

 ### Marathon app definition

 The below configuration will start the application on port `8888` on a random agent.
 If you want to place the application on a specific agent, please use [Marathon's contraints](https://mesosphere.github.io/marathon/docs/constraints.html).